Danboko19/international-Brewery-report/README.md

 ## PROFIT ANALYSIS

-## 1.)
-Within the space of the last three years, what was the profit worth of the breweries,
+### 1.)
+Within the space of the last three years, what was the profit worth of the breweries, inclusive of the anglophone and the francophone territories?

-### inclusive of the anglophone and the francophone territories?
+The total profit made in the last 3 years was '#105587420'
 ![A1](https://github.com/Danboko19/international-Brewery-report/assets/148493509/126ff32d-1635-4abf-bc52-bb2ac41ebe1f)